mathjax/MathJax-docs/api/variable.rst

     Initially null, this is where the MathJax contextual menu is stored, when ``extensions/MathMenu.js`` is loaded.

+.. describe:: MathJax.Localization

+    Contains the code for handling localized strings for MathJax's interface.

 .. describe:: MathJax.Object

     Contains the code for the MathJax object-oriented programming model.